MGACHA/SampleDataMart/README.md

 # SampleDataMart
-SampleDataMart creation in SSMS to check the performance
+SampleDataMart creation in SSMS to check the performance.
+Database creation scripts, small tables, and added procedures that are run by scheduled jobs.